ActivitySim/activitysim/docs/models.rst

 Transit Pass Ownership
 ----------------------

-(**In development**) The transit pass model is defined as persons who purchase or are provided a transit pass.
-The transit pass model consists of two submodels - this transit pass ownership model and a person :ref:`transit_pass_subsidy` model.
+The transit fare discount is defined as persons who purchase or are provided a transit pass.
+The transit fare discount consists of two submodels - this transit pass ownership model and a person :ref:`transit_pass_subsidy` model.
+The result of this model can be used to condition downstream models such as the tour and trip mode choice models via fare discount adjustments.

 The main interface to the transit pass ownership model is the :py:func:`~activitysim.examples.example_semcog.extensions.transit_pass_ownership` function.
-This function is registered as an orca step in the example Pipeline.
+This function is registered as an Inject step in the example Pipeline.

 Core Table: ``persons`` | Result Field: ``transit_pass_ownership`` | Skims Keys: NA